reconjohn/residential/docs/residential.md

 ## Cumulative solar installation per census track

 > Time series analysis will help to understand the spatial-temporal pattern of residential solar installation in Seattle.
-Interestingly, one census track is noticably high in installation over the period.
+Interestingly, one census track is noticeably high in installation over the period.

 <img src="residential_files/figure-html/unnamed-chunk-25-1.png" style="display: block; margin: auto;" />

-## residential solar installation trend in Seattle
+## Residential solar installation trend in Seattle

 > Two different cumulative installation pattern and annual new installation pattern are mapped in each census track in Seattle.
 It shows cumulative number of installation is different from the annual new installation in that every year had different installation trend depending on census tracks.
 In addition, hotspot outlier analysis was performed for the annual new installation map.

 <center>